How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Methodology

-where $F_I^{+, \times} = \Sigma_{ij} D_{I, ij} e^{+, \times}_{ij}$ are the antenna pattern functions.
-A BNS system is characterized by component mass $(m_1, m_2)$, luminosity distance $d_{\rm L}$, time and phase of coalescence $(t_c, \phi_c)$, thus the mass ratio is $\eta = m_1m_2 / (m_1 + m_2)^2$, and the redshifted chirp mass is $M_c = (1 + z)(m_1 + m_2) \eta^{3/5}$.
-The orbital frequency varies negligibly over a single GW cycle during the inspiral section of BNS coalescence, which makes it possible to compute the Fourier transformation of $h_I$ with stationary phase approximation (SPA) \cite{Zhao:2017cbb}.
-In this paper we adopt the restricted Post-Newtonian (PN) approximation and calculate the waveform to the 3.5 PN order \cite{Zhao:2017cbb} \cite{Sathyaprakash:2009xs}:
+The orbital frequency varies negligibly over a single GW cycle during the inspiral section of BNS coalescence, which makes it possible to compute the Fourier transform of $h_I$ with the stationary phase approximation~\cite{Zhao:2017cbb}.
+In this paper, we adopt the restricted post-Newtonian (PN) approximation and calculate the waveform to the 3.5 PN order ~\cite{Zhao:2017cbb}:

-where the $2\pi f \bm{\hat{n}} \cdot \bm{\hat{r}}$ term is included to account for the time of GW propagating from the Earth's center to the detector.
+where the $2\pi f \bm{\hat{n}} \cdot \bm{\hat{r}}$ term is included to account for the time of GW propagating from the Earth’s center to the detector.
 Other terms are defined as follows: